Fifth Third Bank Review: An Eclectic Mix of Products

 - Does Fifth Third Bank have 24-hour customer service?

-- Customer service is available Monday through Friday from 8 a.m. to 6 p.m.
-EST and on Saturdays from 10 a.m. to 4 p.m.
-EST. To reach customer service, call 800-972-3030.
+- Live agents are available Monday through Friday from 6 a.m. to 9 p.m.
+EST, and Saturday from 8:30 a.m. to 5 p.m.
+EST.

 - Is Fifth Third Bank FDIC-insured?

 - Checking, savings, money market and CD accounts with Fifth Third Bank are FDIC-insured up to $250,000 per depositor.

 - Why is it named Fifth Third Bank?

 - What is now Fifth Third Bank was chartered as The Third National Bank in 1863 when it began doing business on Third and Walnut Street in Cincinnati, OH.
 It later merged with Fifth National Bank, becoming Fifth Third Bank.